shaunpearce/homebridge-daikin-cloud-aerothermal/README.md

 ## This plugin will:

-- create a heat pump accesory, that will show current leaving water temperature, heating/cooling mode, offset
+- Create a heat pump accesory, that will show current leaving water temperature, heating/cooling mode, offset
-- create a hot water tank accessory, that will show target temperature & current water tank temperature
+- Create a hot water tank accessory, that will show target temperature & current water tank temperature
-- create a temperature accessory that will show current outdoor temperature measured by outdoor heatpump device
+- Create a temperature accessory that will show current outdoor temperature measured by outdoor heatpump device
   ![IMG_3066](https://github.com/shaunpearce/homebridge-daikin-cloud-aerothermal/assets/20327897/2eaf06f1-b47f-4121-91c9-dfb29d36d494)

 ## You will be able to:

-- turn on/off heat pump or water tank
+- Turn on/off heat pump or water tank
-- change Heat Pump mode (heating/cooling)
+- Change Heat Pump mode (heating/cooling)
-- set temperature offset for heating/cooling
+- Set temperature offset for heating/cooling
 ![IMG_3067](https://github.com/shaunpearce/homebridge-daikin-cloud-aerothermal/assets/20327897/60ba2e04-550b-4b53-b1a4-06a8db46a42e)

-- set temperature offset for hot watwer tank
+- Set temperature offset for hot watwer tank
  ![IMG_3068](https://github.com/shaunpearce/homebridge-daikin-cloud-aerothermal/assets/20327897/e17eb419-a734-43bc-9885-ce28ff972ad2)

 ## Plugin settings

-- you can disable on/off function
+- You can disable on/off function
-- you can disable hot water tank accessory (may be needed, if you don't own hot water tank device)
+- You can disable hot water tank accessory (may be needed, if you don't own hot water tank device)
-- you can disable outdoor temperature settings (may be needed, if you don't own hot water tank device)
+- You can disable outdoor temperature settings (may be needed, if you don't own hot water tank device)

 ## Limitations